PoHuit/ecmulator/README.md

   A: Not yet.
 You can script something with a plotting tool
      if you want to make your own.

-* Q: *What about Burst Jammers?*

-  A: Yeah, forgot about those.
-Will fix sometime soon.

 ## License